samber/do/README.md

 err = do.HealthCheck[DBService](injector)
 ```

-Check health of named service:
+Check the health of the named service:

 ```go
 config, err := do.InvokeNamed[Config](injector, "configuration")